joe-irving/xryouth/about_old.md

 ---
 layout: page
-permalink: /about-old/
+permalink: "/about-old/"
-title: About
+title: About OLD
 main_nav_exclude: true
-order: 2
+order: "2"

 ---
 # Who are we?

 XR Youth began at the end of Feb 2019, out of a need to create a platform within XR and the world, for the young person’s voice.